scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 This document has no IANA actions.

 The SCION AS and ISD number are SCION-specific numbers.
-They are currently allocated by Anapaya Systems, a provider of SCION-based networking software and solutions (see [Anapaya ISD AS assignments](https://docs.anapaya.net/en/latest/resources/isd-as-assignments/)).
+They are currently allocated by Anapaya Systems, a provider of SCION-based networking software and solutions (see {{ISD-AS-assignments}}).
 This task is currently being transitioned from Anapaya to the SCION Association.

 --- back